Uganda eases internet shutdown imposed over election - RFI

 Kampala (AFP)

-Internet was partially restored in Uganda on Monday almost five days after a near-total blackout was imposed across the country on the eve of elections the opposition says were rigged.
+Internet was partially restored in Uganda on Monday almost five days after a near-total blackout was imposed across the East African country ahead of elections the opposition says were rigged.

-The gradual easing of internet restrictions came as police announced dozens of arrests for alleged election-related violence, and surrounded the headquarters of the main opposition party whose leader is under effective house arrest.
+The gradual easing of internet curbs came as police announced dozens of arrests for alleged election-related violence, and surrounded the headquarters of the main opposition party whose leader is effectively under house arrest.

-Long-term leader Yoweri Musveni was declared the winner of a January 14 presidential election, securing 58.6 percent of the vote and a sixth term after 35 years in power.
+President Yoweri Museveni extended his 35 years in power in January 14's election, securing a sixth term with 58.6 percent of the vote.

-His main rival, musician turned lawmaker Bobi Wine, came a distant second with 34.8 percent.
-He has rejected the results, and decried the election as a sham.
+His main rival, musician-turned-lawmaker Bobi Wine, came a distant second with 34.8 percent.
+Wine has rejected the results, and decried the election as a sham.

 A government spokesman said an unprecedented internet shutdown imposed on January 13 for alleged national security reasons had been lifted.

 "The internet has been restored.
-Other platforms are still under review," Ofwono Opondo, the spokesman, told AFP.
+Other platforms are still under review," spokesman Ofwono Opondo told AFP.

 "We shall go full throttle depending on what happens in the initial phase of opening connectivity...
 We advise internet users, especially those from the opposition, not to use it to promote hate messages, threats" and intimidation.